YannickvanEtten/bachelor_thesis/README.md

 # bachelor_thesis
 This Github is part of the bachelor thesis by Yannick van Etten.
-Several methods are evaluated to reduce the estimation errors in forecast combination.
+Several methods are evaluated to reduce the estimation errors of the weights in forecast combination.
 In Radchenko et al. (2023) a trimming method is evaluated in detail.
 In the thesis this will be replicated.
-Furthermore, the thesis explored different way to reduce the estimation errors.
-By the usage of differen covariance estimation methods.
+This is a way to diminish the impact of estimation errors.
+Furthermore, the thesis tries to find other ways to reduce presence of estimation errors.
+The impact of using different covariance estimation methods is explored.

 This first Notebook, Simulation_study_radchenko, focusses on the Figure 6 from Radchenko et al. (2023), where the mean squared forecasting error (MSFE) of a forecast combination is plotted conditional of a trimming threshold.
 In addition, their paper looks to the impact of fixed weights on the MSFE.
 Lastly,